 Survivor benefits are based on a deceased workers’ earnings.
-If the deceased person hadn’t claimed their Social Security benefits before they died, the survivor or survivors would be entitled to a percentage of the benefit the deceased would have received at full retirement age.
-If the deceased person lived longer than full retirement age, that amount would be higher because they would have earned delayed retirement credits.
+If the deceased person hadn’t claimed their Social Security benefits before they died, the survivor(s) are entitled to a percentage of the benefit the deceased would have received at full retirement age.
+If the deceased person lived longer than full retirement age, that amount will be higher because they would have earned delayed retirement credits.

-If the deceased person had already started taking their benefits, survivors would receive a percentage of the actual benefit the deceased worker received.
-That amount will be higher or lower depending on what age the deceased claimed his or her benefits.
+If the deceased person had already started collecting their benefits before they died, their survivors can receive a percentage of the actual benefit the deceased worker received.
+That amount will vary depending on what age the deceased claimed their benefits.

-If a survivor claims these benefits before their full retirement age, the benefits are reduced by a percentage based on birth year and the number of months until full retirement age.
+If a survivor claims these benefits before their survivors full retirement age, the benefits are reduced by a percentage based on birth year and the number of months until full retirement age.

 The percentage of benefits survivors can receive based on their age and their relationship to the deceased worker is as follows:

-- A disabled widow, widower, or eligible divorced spouse, aged 50 to 59 — 71.5%
+- A disabled widow, widower, or eligible divorced spouse, aged 50-59: 71.5%

-- A widow, widower, or eligible divorced spouse, any age, with a child younger than age 16, or a disabled child — 75%
+- A widow, widower, or eligible divorced spouse, any age, with a child younger than age 16, or a disabled child: 75%

-- An unmarried child younger than age 18 (or 19 if in high school) — 75%
+- An unmarried child younger than age 18 (or 19 if in high school): 75%

-- Dependent parents, aged 62 and older — 82.5% for one surviving parent; 75% each for two surviving parents
+- Dependent parents, aged 62+: 82.5% for one surviving parent; 75% each for two surviving parents

-Lump sum payment
+Lump sum death benefit

-How to maximize benefits
+How to maximize survivor benefits